 So, where do you begin?
 To get the nod (and secure the budget) to go forward, you first need to arm executives with the data they need to get behind your proposed strategy for rebrand implementation.
 Read on for our best advice.

-Corporate rebrands are relatively infrequent and generally occur approximately every 8-10 years, and institutional knowledge surrounding the previous brand change may not exist.
-If you anticipate a brand change in your company and know your team is responsible for creating and presenting strategy and cost estimates to executives, consider these tips to gain credibility and their eventual nod of approval:
+While brand change might begin with the development of new creative (typically a new logo and/or name), the successful execution of a brand implementation strategy is where the rubber hits the proverbial road.
+When you anticipate a brand change in your company and know your team is responsible for creating and presenting strategy and cost estimates to executives, consider these three tips to gain credibility and their eventual nod of approval:

 Some typical risks can include internal resistance, signoff delays, brand rollout missteps, and even consumer backlash.
 Clearly, marshalling the right multi-disciplinary resources (either internal or external) that have the right skills, experience, and available bandwidth to commit to the project, will be key to your success.

 2. Identify and document all your corporate branded assets

 You’ll need to communicate the extent of the change, and to do that, you need to understand it yourself.
 Did you know that it’s not uncommon for a company to have brand assets that number into the thousands?
 Key to budget control is accounting for them all—from the start—to enable accurate scoping.
 Know what you have, how many there are, how they will change, which part of your organization is responsible for each type (signage, fleet, IT systems, packaging, etc.) and then calculate the rolled-up costs for implementation.